 Becky was raised in a preacher’s home since birth.
 Her father, Pastor Ron Fenwick, was the Pastor of Woodlawn Baptist Church in Bowie, Maryland, for thirty three years before the Lord took him home in September, 2008.
 Becky and Jim met at college and were married in June 1999.
 After spending about two years on deputation, they arrived in Australia with their newborn son in August 2004.

 The Heberles spent the first 3 years in Australia helping two different young churches grow both numerically and spiritually through letter-boxing, soul-winning, and discipleship classes.
 Jim also had the opportunity of pastoring both of these works for about eight months in total when the senior missionaries returned to the States on furlough.
-For the last ten years, the Heberles have had the opportunity of starting the Australia Outback Mission (AOM).
+For the last ten years, the Heberles, along with their children James and Lydia, have had the opportunity of starting and ministering with the Australia Outback Mission (AOM).
 Their aim is to evangelize, baptize, and teach those who come to Christ through the establishment of churches in the remote regions of their country, and more specifically in the state of Queensland, Australia.